 - Objects can be queried not only by attributes but also by relations, using built-in join capabilities

 - Best for: building infrastructure models, social networks maintenance, business process modeling

 - Combines two or more approaches to Big Data to implement the polyglot persistence paradigm

 - Best for: large-scale enterprises where multiple types of Big Data have to be maintained and served through one integrated solution

 Here’s a brief comparison of the main features throughout the described platform families:

 Edvantis has to date worked extensively with all five groups of Big Data systems, and our engineers have hands-on experience in most of the listed technologies (while we are not associated with any particular vendor or platform).
 Want more free advice?
-I’m a Big Data evangelist at Edvantis Software, it’s my passion, and I’d be happy to chat.
-Feel free to reach out to me at [email@example.com, ATTN Volo Klymko Big Data 101] and we’ll talk.
+We are always up for a chat.
+Contact Edvantis to schedule a call.